Christine Elsea Mandojana

 Dina Rosenberg - Senior Associate

-Our Senior Associate, Gina Even, joined Brenner & Elsea-Mandojana, LLC in April 2016 and is now part of our team at CEM Global Tax Planning, LLC.
-She received her Bachelors & Masters degrees in Accounting from University of Iowa, and she has over 10 years of experience in finance and accounting.
-She is licensed in DC and is Quick Books Certified.
-Gina is also the spouse of a U.S. Foreign Service Officer.
-She currently lives in Bogota, Colombia.
+Sonia Alvarez-Oppus worked for us at Brenner & Elsea-Mandojana, LLC from 2011-2013 and is now part of our team at CEM Global Tax Planning, LLC.
+She received her Bachelor of Arts degree in Political Science and Economics from University of California at Berkeley, and she has over 9 years of teaching and administrative work.
+Sonia is also the spouse of a U.S. Foreign Service Officer.
+She currently lives in Virginia.